infumap/infumap/tools/gpu/image_extract/README.md

 - The `/image-extract` JSON response also includes `image_embedding` as the last field.
 The vector is L2-normalized and is produced in parallel with the tagging request for the same prepared image.
+- The `/image-extract/caption` endpoint uses a narrower prompt that asks for only the `detailed_caption` model field and skips local image embedding.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.
   The default is `67108864` bytes (64 MiB), configurable via `IMAGE_TAGGING_MAX_UPLOAD_BYTES`.